jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/introduction.md

 best for the needs and
 goals of your organization.

-Each group on the ASM is
+Each group on the ARM is
 composed of several sections.
 Access to these can vary
 depending on your